lazaret/anuket/docs/index.rst

 Usage
 =====
-Wepwawet is writed so he can be extended by Pyramid applications.
-Normaly, it is not necessary to fork Wepwawet.
+Anuket is writed so he can be extended by Pyramid applications.
+Normaly, it is not necessary to fork Anuket.
 Just use the extensibility mecanism.
 For details please read the `Pyramid documentation
 <http://pyramid.readthedocs.org/en/1.3-branch/narr/extending.html>`_

-The main objective of Wepwawet, is to be used for database related applications.
+The main objective of Anuket, is to be used for database related applications.
 We will use it at the `Lazaret laboratory`_ mostly for filling and quering relational databases with web forms.
-If your application is not like this, Wepwawet may not be suited for you.
+If your application is not like this, Anuket may not be suited for you.

 Warning